-Course specific objectives
+Course-specific objectives

-The course has objectives in each of three domains: political-economy, strategic planning, and critical-thinking skills.
+The course has objectives in each of three domains: the intersection of environmental sustainability and business, strategic planning, and critical-thinking skills.
 I think of them as successively deeper layers.
-Critical-thinking is the foundational skill for strategic planning, and in this course, strategic planning is the lens through which we will study political-economy.
+Critical-thinking is the foundational skill for strategic planning, and in this course, strategic planning is the lens through which we will study business/sustainability.
 Upon successful completion of the course, students will have developed competencies in all three domains:

-in the political-economy domain:
+in the business/environmental sustainability domain: